 But the majority of the remaining purebloods we meet seem more on the order of the Weasleys.
 Commonplace families whose pureblood distinction seems almost an accident.
 Some of these families could probably trace a fair amount of their descent from Muggle-born or halfblood wizards who were discovered and educated and recruited into the wizarding world before the act of wizarding seclusion was adopted, at least if you go back far enough.
 Rowling has admitted that after some probably arbitrary number of generations such wizards’ descendants are no longer regarded as halfbloods, but as purebloods.

-And various branches of even known pureblooded families probably have not remained pureblood throughout the whole of their history, but have periodically lost and then regained this distinction, after the typical 2–4 generations following the last recorded marriage outside to a Muggle, Muggle-born, or halfblood.
+And various branches of even well-known pureblooded families probably have not remained pureblood throughout the whole of their history, but have periodically lost and then regained this distinction, after the typical 2–4 generations following the last recorded marriage outside to a Muggle, Muggle-born, or halfblood.

 • • • •